The PhD Program in Biochemistry has NO spring admissions.

 Students may qualify to transfer up to ten credit hours for their PhD graduate studies.
 These credit hours cannot have been used toward their undergraduate degree.
 The transfer credits will be evaluated after the student has been with the department for one semester, and the student must be in good standing.

-With the exception of active US military students, the Department rarely accepts students for an MS degree.
+With the exception of active US military students, the Department rarely accepts students to the Master's Program.

 University of Colorado Boulder